markusfisch/bots/README.md

 OPTION can be any of:
-  -P, --port N            port number to listen for players -M, --min-players N     minimum number of players for a game -s, --map-size N[xN]    map size
+  -P, --port N            port number to listen for players -w, --spectator-port N  port number to listen for spectators -M, --min-players N     minimum number of players for a game -s, --map-size N[xN]    map size
   -t, --map-type TYPE     map type, either chess, plain, random or maze